Guides

 You’ve probably heard of the concept of setting a net zero target, or achieving global net zero by 2050, but if you’re unsure about what this means for your business, you’re not alone!

-This guide will help outline the steps any business (but particularly SMEs) need to take in order to reach net zero in line with the timeframe climate scientists believe is necessary to avoid dangerous climate change.
+This guide will help outline the basic steps any business (but particularly SMEs) need to take in order to reach net zero in line with the timeframe climate scientists believe is necessary to avoid dangerous climate change.

 What does it mean for a business to reach net zero?